PAYE Calculation South Africa: How to calculate PAYE on salary

 Salary earners in South Africa are statutorily required to pay tax under the Pay As Your Earn (PAYE) tax scheme.
 Taxes under this tax system fall under the control of the South African Revenue Service.
-In this article, the focus will be placed on what the PAYE tax is all about, how it works, how to calculate PAYE tax and other related sub-topics.
+In this article, the focus will be placed on what the PAYE tax is all about, how it works, how to calculate PAYE tax, and other related sub-topics.

-What is PAYE tax South Africa?
+What is the PAYE tax in South Africa?

 Pay As You Earn tax, otherwise known as the PAYE tax, is a personal income tax paid by working-class South Africans on a monthly basis to the South African Revenue Service.
 This tax is mandatorily paid by employers on behalf of employees directly to the South African Revenue Service using the agency’s publicly available tax rates tables.
-Payments are deducted at source from salary, wages and bonuses.
+Payments are deducted at source from salary, wages, and bonuses.

 How does PAYE work?